the-cafe/git-ai-commit/README.md

 This flag allows you to set the OpenAI model to use for generating commit messages.

+`--setup`
+`-s`

+Config your git hook, model, and API keys via the NUX flow.

 📌 `git-ai-commit  help`, `-h`

 This subcommand displays a list of all available commands and their usage, helping users understand how to interact with the CLI.